danielsaidi/StoreKitPlus/README.md

 ## About StoreKitPlus

-StoreKitPlus is a Swift SDK that adds extra functionality for working with StoreKit 2, like extensions, observable state, services, etc.
+StoreKitPlus is a Swift SDK that makes it easy to integrate with StoreKit 2.

-StoreKitPlus has an observable ``StoreContext`` that lets you observe store state, service protocols and classes that let you fetch, purchase and sync products, as well as a ``ProductRepresentable`` protocol that lets you add a local product representation to your app.
+StoreKitPlus has an observable ``StoreContext`` that lets you observe store state, services that let you fetch, purchase and sync products, as well as a ``ProductRepresentable`` protocol that lets you use local product representations in your app.